ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/access-control.md

 It is unclear how this works for data-objects that are not pages.

-## The Security Groups in Silverstripe
+## The Security Groups in SilverStripe

 In the security tab you can make groups for security.
 The way this was intended was as follows (this may be a counter intuitive):